 Vaginal cuff dehiscence, a rare complication of vaginal hysterectomy, is the full or partial separation of the edges of the vaginal cuff.
 Evisceration is dehiscence with prolapse of abdominal contents.
 These complications typically happen within days, but may occur up to several months following hysterectomy.
 The incidence has recently increased, with estimates ranging from 0.11% to 0.75% of hysterectomies.
 Vaginal hysterectomy has the lowest rate.
 The rate after abdominal hysterectomy is slightly higher than after vaginal hysterectomy.
 Total laparoscopic and robotic hysterectomies have the highest rates, greater than laparoscopic assisted vaginal hysterectomy.

-Although cuff dehiscence can occur after defecation or sexual intercourse, most cases appear spontaneously.
+Although cuff dehiscence can occur after defecation or sexual intercourse, most cases occur spontaneously.
 Other risk factors include prior or current radiation therapy, immunosuppressive medications, and cancer.

 Symptoms of cuff dehiscence include vaginal bleeding or discharge, pain, pressure, and changed bowel habits.
 The presence of these symptoms in a recent post-operative hysterectomy patient warrants immediate evaluation.
 The speculum and bimanual exams must be performed carefully as evisceration of bowel may occur in up to two-thirds of patients with cuff dehiscence.

 Vaginal cuff dehiscence is a surgical emergency.
 Patients should be taken to the operating room immediately for repair.
 A moist sterile towel should be placed on prolapsed bowel or omentum.
 Intravenous fluid hydration and broad-spectrum antibiotics should be started immediately.
 Traditionally, patients with evisceration were managed via laparotomy and abdominal closure of the cuff.
 Experience is growing with minimally invasive and vaginal replacement and closure.
 Protruding contents must be carefully inspected for injury.
-If there is evidence of trauma, ischemia or bowel contents cannot be easily reduced, an abdominal or laparoscopic procedure is appropriate and consultation with an appropriately expert provider should be obtained to determine if bowel repair or resection is necessary.
+If there is evidence of trauma or ischemia, or if bowel contents cannot be easily reduced, an abdominal or laparoscopic procedure is appropriate and consultation with a surgeon with experience in bowel repair should be obtained to determine if bowel repair or resection is necessary.
 If the prolapsed material appears undamaged, contents should be gently replaced through the cuff after copious irrigation.
 Any necrotic or devascularized bowel or vagina should be resected.
-The vaginal cuff can be closed, either abdominally or vaginally, with interrupted or figure-of-8 delayed absorbable sutures incorporating the full thickness of the vagina.
+The vaginal cuff can be closed either abdominally or vaginally, with interrupted or figure-of-8 delayed absorbable sutures incorporating the full thickness of the vagina.
 No large series exist to guide management, but use of a vaginal drain is reasonable, particularly if infection is present at the time of the procedure.
 Given the high risk of subclinical infection, continuation of broad spectrum antibiotics for at least 24 hours postoperatively is reasonable.
 Antibiotics should be continued until any clinically apparent infection has been fully treated.